-This is why you should have a well-designed content blueprint, investing mainly on content that screams value (not a sales pitch) to your prospects.
+This is why you should have a well-designed content blueprint, investing mainly in content that screams value (not a sales pitch) to your prospects.

 Building the Best Content

-Once your team is given the go signal to push content -- from churning out blog posts to uploading webinars to nifty infographics, you throw them all into your cauldron!
-You're supposed to stir the contents and wait for magic to happen.
+Once your team is given the go signal to push content, from churning out blog posts to uploading webinars to nifty infographics, you throw them all into your cauldron!
+You're supposed to stir the contents and wait for the magic to happen.
 It may look easy but it is not.